ErickChezOCs/erick_portfolio/README.md

 # simpleJSgame
-a snake game following a web course by
+a snake game following a web course by Prerak Mehta on Packtpub